DrThomasAger/smile/README.md

 **Prompt engineers** invest inference tokens into **thinking budget** because it makes the final response smarter.

-Later if we want to show a final intelligent reply to the user, we only show them the reply that uses the thinking preparation, rather than showing the thinking itself.
+In the front-end, we would only show the user the part of the respones that uses the **thinking preparation**, rather than showing the thinking itself.

-Here we get to see behind the curtain at how the model prepares it's response:
+This prompt is a peek behind the curtain at how a LLM can prepare an **intelligent** response:

 ```
 (: Prompt language is ***(: Smile*** (